omarkamal10/pet-store/Readme.md

-# Pet store Challenge 1
+# Pet store Api

-I implemented most of endpoints in the pet store swagger spec from scratch and added the two main end points required in the challenge to showcase my code structure and organization.
+I implemented most of endpoints in the pet store swagger spec from scratch and added the two main end points my code structure and organization.

 ## Setup and running the project